PeerPiper/iframe-wallet/README.md

 # iFrame Wallet

+This wallet is not a browser extension.

-This is a cryptographic wallet itended to be embedded in an iFrame in the parent website (as opposed to the typical way that it's in a browser extension).
+This is an experimental new type of cryptographic wallet itended to be embedded in an iFrame in the parent website (as opposed to the typical way that it's in a browser extension).

 ## Background